DiederikBlanson/realtime-chat/README.md

 - **Service Discovery**: A service responsible for routing users to available WebSocket servers, ensuring load balancing.
 - **Service Discovery DB**: This database maintains the status of different WebSocket servers, indicating whether they are online, offline, or deleted.
 - **Message Queue (Chats)**: Messages are added to queues, allowing for fanout and ensuring multiple clients can receive the same message.
-- **Messaging Service**: This service fetches the old messages on a page reload.
+- **Messaging Service**: This service fetches old messages on a page reload.
 - **Chats DB**: All messages are stored in a Cassandra key-value database.
 - **Presence Service**: Users receive real-time updates on the online and last seen status of others.
 - **Presence DB**: The status of each user is stored in a Cassandra database.

 ### A functional chat
 I started with creating a simple UI, the **************Client************** service, which establishes connections with other users via the ********************WebSocket******************** service.
 These two essential components form the foundation of the chat application, facilitating user-to-user communication.
 For prototyping, I chose React due to its familiarity and the speed it offers for building interfaces.
 However, it is important to note that the Create React App (CRA) framework has been discontinued since the start of 2023, and it might be smart to explore alternatives like *Vite*.

 WebSockets emerged as the communication method of choice.
 Their persistent, bidirectional connection enables efficient data exchange between clients and the server.
 While various WebSocket libraries exist, I opted for the native JavaScript WebSocket module for simplicity.
 One drawback of the native approach is the absence of automatic reconnection to the WebSocket server.
 As a solution, the client attempts to reconnect every 1000ms when the connection is lost.

 ### Scaling WebSockets
 However, a single WebSocket is not sufficient for serving millions of users.
-This would put much stress on the WebSocket server and result in a Single Point of Failure, where server downtime could disrupt the entire service.
+This would put much stress on the WebSocket server and result in a Single Point Of Failure (SPOF), where server downtime could disrupt the entire service.
 To address this, I developed the **Service Discovery** service, responsible for distributing the user load across multiple WebSocket servers.

 For our prototype, I used a round-robin approach to balance the load among WebSocket servers.
 If we have three WebSocket servers, client1 connects to socket1, client2 to socket2, and so on.
 This simplistic approach, while easy to implement, has its shortcomings.
 For example, it might lead to uneven workloads, with some connections being more active, resulting in hot partitions.
 Scaling up or down can also introduce problems.
 More on this topic is discussed in the chapter “Bottlenecks”.

 ### Monitoring WebSocket servers
 WebSocket servers can go down, making it crucial to avoid routing users to inactive servers.
 To tackle this challenge, the **Service Discovery DB** is created, a key-value store tracking the status of each server.
 Instead of directly checking server status in the Service Discovery service, the gossip protocol is implemented.
 In this protocol, every WebSocket server sends heartbeats at regular intervals to a random set of WebSocket servers.
 These servers maintain an internal data structure to track the received heartbeats.
-Periodically, each WebSocket server checks the latest heartbeat timestamp from the servers it received heartbeats.
+Periodically, each WebSocket server checks the latest heartbeat timestamp from the servers it received heartbeats from.
 If this timestamp exceeds a certain threshold (e.g., 30000ms), the WebSocket server contacts other servers to determine if the server is genuinely offline.
 If no other servers confirm activity, the server is considered down.

 ### Message queues
 Now that we have successfully scaled our WebSockets, a new challenge arises - how do clients communicate when they might be connected to different WebSocket servers?
 This led to the introduction of a **Message Queue**.
 All messages are routed to this queue and distributed accordingly.
-In our prototype, I choose to use RabbitMQ, a queuing technology highlighted in the System Design book.
+In our prototype, I chose to use RabbitMQ, a queuing technology highlighted in the System Design book.
 Additionally, I found it straightforward to implement a running RabbitMQ cluster with NodeJS.

 It is essential to distinguish the terminologies of a "client" and a "user."
-A "client" refers to a user visiting the website, and a user could have multiple clients, such as in the case of multiple browser tabs.
-The system operates as follows when a user connects:
+A "client" refers to an user visiting the website, and a user could have multiple clients, such as in the case of multiple browser tabs.
+The system operates as follows when an user connects:

-- Every user has a personal queue, e.g., `{user}-messages`, where messages are sent.
+- Every user has a personal queue, e.g., `{user}-messages`, where messages are sent to.
 If the queue does not exist, it is created on connection.
-- Since one user might have multiple clients, each client has a personal queue, e.g., `{user}-{uuid}-messages`, with a unique identifier (UUID) to distinguish between user tabs.
+- Since one user might have multiple clients, each client has a personal queue, e.g., `{user}-{uuid}-messages`, with a unique identifier (UUID) to distinguish between different client (e.g., an user has multiple tabs open in their browser).
 This id is created on the client-side.
 - All messages sent to `{user}-messages` are fanout to the personal client queues.
 For instance, if user "rafa" has three tabs with UUIDs "fgdv2", "5h3kd" and "34jgk", a new message sent to `rafa-messages` will be distributed to `rafa-fdgv2-messages`, `rafa-5h3kd-messages` and `rafa-34jgk-messages`.
 This ensures all clients ultimately receive the message.

 ### Storing Messages